xarray-contrib/xarray.dev/src/posts/xarray-kvikio/index.md

 ## TLDR

-We [demonstrate](https://github.com/xarray-contrib/cupy-xarray/pull/10) registering an Xarray backend that reads data from a Zarr store directly to GPU memory as [CuPy arrays](https://cupy.dev) using the new [Kvikio library](https://docs.rapids.ai/api/kvikio/stable/) and [GPU Direct Storage](https://developer.nvidia.com/blog/gpudirect-storage/) technology.
+We [demonstrate](https://github.com/xarray-contrib/cupy-xarray/pull/10) registering an Xarray backend that reads data from a Zarr store directly to GPU memory as [CuPy arrays](https://cupy.dev) using the new [kvikIO library](https://docs.rapids.ai/api/kvikio/stable/) and [GPU Direct Storage](https://developer.nvidia.com/blog/gpudirect-storage/) technology.

 ## Background